zearp/OptiHack/README.md

 If you run a system that is passively cooled or low-rpm fans you might benefit from disabling turbo and reducing the P1/P2 values a bit.
 This will decrease performance a bit but also prevent things from heating up too fast.
 Combine this with custom multiplier/clocks with CPUFriend and you can run a pretty cool system without much fan noise.

 > Note: If you downloaded the precompiled binary you need to remove code signing or else it won't run.
 You do this with [stripcodesig](https://github.com/tvi/stripcodesig).
 Either download it or build it and remove the code signature from the ```voltageshift``` binary.

-### Keybinding/mapping
-Merely installing [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements/releases) will make your keyboard work more like a Mac.
-F4 will open the Launchpad for example.
-You don't have to stick with those defaults.
-It is very easy to remap pretty much any key from any keyboard or mouse or other HID device.
-Be it bluetooth or wired.
-I'll add a how-to with some examples here in the future.
-For creating a full custom keymap check out [Ukelele](http://software.sil.org/ukelele/).

-### Mapping the internal usb header for MT models
-The MT models have an internal unused usb header.
-You will have create a new portmap if you intend to use this port (for bluetooth most likely).
-I didn't map it because I have SFF boxes only.
-The internal port is HS13.
-With that port mapped you'll be at the 15 ports limit that macOS imposes.
-See the section below on how to make a new usb portmap.
-For more info about usb portmaps please read [this](https://usb-map.gitbook.io/project/terms-of-endearment) great write-up.

-### USB portmap
-Due to our EHCI/XHCI uefi edits you can make the portmap without any renaming, USBInjectAll and the FakePCIID kexts.
-This makes mapping a lot easier and faster, lets start by mounting the EFI partition with [EFI Agent](https://github.com/headkaze/EFI-Agent/releases).

-(If you're mapping the internal usb port make sure there is something connected to it before you start.)

-1. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *disabled* and *enable* ```Kernel -> Quirks -> XhciPortLimit```.
-2. Reboot.
-3. Open Hackintool and go to the usb tab, select all ports listed and remove them, then click the refresh button.
-4. Plug a usb 2 device in every usb port.
-5. Plug a usb 3 device in every usb port.
-6. Remove anything not green, you should be left with 14 green ports (15 with internal usb port).
-7. Make sure all the HSxx ports are set to usb 2 and SSPx ports are to usb 3 (if you're mapping the internal port make sure it's set to internal).
-8. Click on the export button and place the resulting USBPorts.kext in the OpenCore kexts folder (overwriting the existing one).
-9. Open your OpenCore config and set ```Kernel -> Add -> 6 -> USBPorts.kext``` to *enabled* and *disable* ```Kernel -> Quirks -> XhciPortLimit```.
-10. Reboot.

-Verify the ports in Hackintool, go to the usb tab again, select all ports and delete them and click refresh again.
-It should now look like [this](https://github.com/zearp/OptiHack/blob/master/images/usb-portmap.png?raw=true), 14 or 15 ports showing all with the correct usb 2 or usb 3 labels.
-And HS13 showing as internal for those who have it.

-Please don't use hubs to map the ports, they've produced some bad portmaps in my testing as they can take up multi ports at once.
-Use simple usb 2 and usb 3 devices to be safe.

-> Note: Due to the enabling of EHCI hand-off and others the naming of usb 3 ports changes from SS0x to SSPx.
-If you're re-using a portmap be sure the ports (and addresses) match up.
-When in doubt, create a new portmap.

-### SMBIOS
-For Catalina its best to use a model that matches your processor as closely as possible.
-But with big Sur this is no longer an option.
-You have to use 15,1 or 14,4 the latter resulting in much higher base clock (750mhz) for the HD4600.

-But if you change the model you will have to create a new USBPorts.kext as the kext is linked to product name.
-You could get away with editing jsut the plist file inside the kext.
-But if usb starts acting up it's best to create a new map.
-You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.

-> Note: If everything is working fine for you then there is *no need* to change the iMac 15,1 default.

-### RAID0 install and booting APFS
-I've added 2x 250GB SSDs and currently running them in a [RAID0 setup](https://github.com/zearp/optihack/blob/master/images/diskutility.png?raw=true).
-The speeds have [doubled](https://github.com/zearp/optihack/blob/master/images/blackmagic.png?raw=true) and are close to the max the sata bus can handle.
-Cloning my existing install to the array was straight forward thanks to [this guys](https://lesniakrafal.com/install-mac-os-catalina-raid-0/) awesome work.

-So now, if we want to we can boot from RAID0 in Catalina.
-I think on Reddit he mentioned FileVault2 works too, but I haven't had any luck with that (yet).
-But booting from RAID0 works fine.
-I use one of the two disks to put the OpenCore EFI folder on and in the OpenCore picker it doesn't matter which one of the two macOS entries I pick.
-The BIOS automatically boots from the disk with the EFI folder.
-Putting the EFI folder on both disks would get very confusing very fast.
-Inside macOS the disks are sometimes swapped (disk0 becomes disk1 and disk1 becomes disk0) but that isn't an issue at all.

-The article is easy to following along with and best to do a clean install with an installer made with the [Catalina Patcher](http://dosdude1.com/catalina/) as per his guide and afterwards import your old data *but* if you setup the array like he did you can clone your existing install to it.
-No need for a clean install.
-Just make sure to run ```sudo update_dyld_shared_cache -root /``` and ```diskutil apfs updatePreboot disk3s5``` after booting into your clone on the RAID array for the first time.
-And also run those two commands after updating macOS itself.
-Updates to macOS will claim they failed but they didn't.
-Just reboot, execute the previous commands and you'll be on your way.

-If you have errors relating to security vault or similar when updating the Preboot volumes you can easily fix those by booting into a working macOS recovery partition or installer, open a terminal and run ```resetFileVaultPassword```.

-(This command can also fix the issue where FileVault2 can't be enabled.)

 ### Fan curve more like a Mac
 These machines run pretty cool with the stock cooler and some new thermal paste.
 Idles around 30c and 35-40c under light loads.
 Even when running Geekbench 4 I didn't notice the fan ramp up at all.
 In the BIOS there's a fan curve defined.
 It regulates when and how fast the fan spins up.
 By default Dell has configured it like this;